-Cases of malaria also spatially and temporally correlated with the opening of fish ponds.
-The most significant predictor of larval incidence found in \cite{Reis2015malj} was percentage of border vegetation, which {\em Anopheline} larvae use to hide from potential predators.
-Overall, increase of border covered with vegetation was correlated with increase in larval abundance.
-A difference in infestation levels has been observed between commercial and non-commercial ponds.
-In average, fishponds that contained fish intended for sale were more infested than those for family use.
-However, if the amount of border vegetation is low enough, then commercial ponds were less infested with larvae than non-commercial ponds; this is attributed to the high amount of fishes predating on the mosquito larvae.
-We incorporate the possibility of presence of larvae predatory fish in our model.
-Reduction of border vegetation depends crucially on maintenance of fish ponds.
-Fish farmers keep ponds clean of vegetation due to concerns regarding production, presence of snakes and other animals.
-While there is government incentive for the construction of ponds, there is no incentive for maintenance, neither for landfilling of ponds that are no longer in use.
-Due to the impact border vegetation has on larval abundance, cleaning of border vegetation can be used as a measure of malaria control.
-Fish farmers were interviewed for information regarding the cost of border cleaning and the speed of vegetation growth, during an educational event organized by Oswaldo Cruz Foundation.
+Cases of malaria {were found to be} spatially and temporally correlated with the opening of fish ponds.
+The most significant predictor of larval {abundance} \cite{Reis2015malj} was percentage of border {with} vegetation.
+This is attributed to the {fact that vegetation acts as a refuge for the {\em Anopheles} larvae and pupae, by providing shade, food, still water and protection from larvivorous fish predation \cite{danis1997aquatic,Reis2015malj,kumar2006larvicidal}.}